 Save the Flow and return to the flow details page.

-Run the Flow by clicking on Run now from …More menu.
-If the flow requests access to your device, click Allow.
+then click Run now (you could also use the Test button).

+Note: If needed, click Allow to allow the flow to access your device to obtain your location and if required “Sign In” right side slider panel.

 Type some text in the comment parameter in the form.